What Is Cognitive Remediation?

-Cognitive remediation is a new form of rehabilitation therapy used to treat children ages 9 through 15 who have sustained neurological trauma.
+Cognitive remediation is a form of rehabilitation therapy that we use to treat children ages 9 through 15 who have experienced neurological trauma.
 This trauma may include a variety of neurological diagnoses, such as:

 - Traumatic brain injury